cksystemsteaching/selfie/README.md

 #### Scanner

-In addition to integer, character, and string literals, C\* features in total 22 symbols:
+In addition to integer, character, and string literals, C\* features 22 symbols in total:

 `integer`, `character`, `string`, `identifier`, `,`, `;`, `(`, `)`, `{`, `}`, `+`, `-`, `*`, `/`, `%`, `=`, `==`, `!=`, `<`, `>`, `<=`, `>=`, `...`

-The `identifier` symbol represent names of variables and procedures.
+The `identifier` symbol represents names of variables and procedures.
 We see how they are handled in detail below.
 The remaining symbols are either 1-character or 2-character symbols.
 The important observation to make here is that even the entire language of C\* symbols is regular, that is, there is a single EBNF rule that specifies it.
-As previously mentioned, checking if the language is indeed reguler only requires gathering all symbols in an EBNF rule:
+As previously mentioned, checking if the language is indeed regular only requires gathering all symbols in an EBNF rule:

 ```ebnf
 cstar_symbols = integer | character | string | identifier | "," | ";" | "(" | ")" | "{" | "}" |